thtieig/remote_rsync_backup_restore/README.md

 ./restore_backup.sh --dry-run /mnt/backup 192.168.1.100
 ```

-> 🛑 Be cautious: this script will delete files on the VPS that aren't in the backup, except those explicitly excluded.
+> 🛑 Be cautious: this script will delete files on the destination server that aren't in the backup, except those explicitly excluded.

 ---